ta-data-par/data-labs/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 * What has brought you to Ironhack?: I was looking for a trining in data and I found you on internet
 * What knowledge/skills do you expect to learn in this bootcamp? tools, how clean/organize, coupled datasets

 # What will I do after the bootcamp?
-COntinus my PhD and work in a scientific center
+Continus my PhD and work in a scientific center

 * Which industry will you seek employment in?
 Building construction
 * What will your future role look like?
 Manager of Projects
 * What is your career goal?
-Built
+Built / blahblah